by Matt Slick

 There are several reasons why this approach to determining truth is dangerous.
 The most important is as follows:

-The Bible says that to determine truth you must examine the scriptures.
-First we see 2 Timothy 3:16-17 say that "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness."
+The Bible says that to determine truth, you must examine the Scriptures.
+First we see 2 Timothy 3:16-17 says that "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness."
 Then when we look at Acts 17:11 which says, "Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily, to see whether these things were so."
-If the Bereans compared what Paul the apostle said to inspired scripture, should we do any less with Mormonism?
+If the Bereans compared what Paul the apostle said to inspired Scripture, should we do any less with Mormonism?
 Of course not.
-You don't pray about truth; you look into the Bible for it.
-To begin with, the Mormons are going against scripture and trusting something unverifiable (except by their own subjective feelings of which the Bible says not to trust) Jer.
+You don't pray about truth.
+You look into the Bible for it.
+To begin with, the Mormons are going against Scripture and trusting something unverifiable (except by their own subjective feelings of which the Bible says not to trust) Jer.
 17:9.

 The Book of Mormon does not contain Mormonism.
 It is more Christian than it is Mormon.
 Mormon theology is about many gods, god being a man, men and women potentially becoming gods, but the Book of Mormon is basically Christian in its teachings.

 The following information is in the Book of Mormon.
 Compare it to Mormon doctrine and see the differences.
 It is obvious that Mormonism grew and was pasted together as it developed.
 It is not internally consistent, and it is self-contradictory.